tcarlsen/atom-composer/README.md

-# Composer for Atom

 [![Gitter](https://img.shields.io/badge/gitter-join_chat-brightgreen.svg)]
 (https://gitter.im/zimme/atom-composer)

+# Composer for Atom

 Run [Composer](https://getcomposer.org/) within [Atom](https://atom.io).
-It only supports commands that isn't interactive and don't need arguments.
+There is only support for commands that are non-interactive and don't require arguments.